epam/syndicate-rule-engine/src/lambdas/rule_meta_updater/README.md

-## custodian-rule-meta-updater
+## rule-meta-updater

-This lambda is designed to pull the latest data from rules GIT repository and store the data in `CaaSRules` DynamoDB table.
-Repository path and SSM parameter for credentials are stored in `CaaSCustomers` DynamoDB table.
+This lambda is designed to pull the latest data from rules GIT repository and store the data in `SRERules` DynamoDB table.
+Repository path and SSM parameter for credentials are stored in `SRECustomers` DynamoDB table.
 The Rule model:

 * `customer (str)`
 * `id (str)`.
 Format: `name_version`